In an earlier blog post I wrote about Autodiscover changes, especially when using Outlook 2016 Click-to-Run.

 As you can see it finds the correct URL in the Service Connection Point (SCP) and connect to the URL accordingly.
 It only takes a few seconds before the right configuration is returned by the Exchange server.

 If we do the same, but for a non domain joined client we see something different.
 Since it is not connected to Active Directory it does not check the SCP, but it continues the list as outlined in the beginning of this article.
-It start querying the root domain, but this fails.
+It starts querying the root domain, but this fails.
 Then it starts querying the autodiscover FQDN, and it succeeds as shown in the following screenshot:

 Clearly visible are the different steps, including a number of tries on the Autodiscover URL.
 This fails a couple of times because of anonymous access, and it succeeds when credentials are entered.
 Then it returns the correct information.

 It becomes annoying when trying with a non-domain joined Outlook client where the mailbox is in Office 365 (hybrid environment).
-Again it takes all steps as listed in the beginning of the article, it can access the Autodiscover URL successfully, but finds a reference to Exchange Online (the target address, which equals the remote routing address) and continues all autodiscover steps against Exchange Online as shown in the following screenshot:
+Again it takes all steps as listed in the beginning of this article, it can access the Autodiscover URL successfully, but finds a reference to Exchange Online (the target address, which equals the remote routing address) and continues all autodiscover steps against Exchange Online as shown in the following screenshot:

 These tests are all performed on your Outlook client on your location.
 It can also be useful to test this remotely you can see how clients will behave when they are connected to the Internet on a remote location.
 You can use the Remote Connectivity Analyzer (RCA) to do this.
-You can find the RCA on https://aka.ms/ExRCA.
+You can find the RCA here.
 On the Exchange server tab select the Outlook Autodiscover radio button and click Next.
 Enter your credentials, check the two check-boxes, enter the verification code and click Next.
 RCA will now perform an Autodiscover test based on the email address you’ve used.

-Note. <version> can be 16.0 for Outlook 2016, 15.0 for Outlook 2013 and 14.0 for Outlook 2010.
+Note: <version> can be 16.0 for Outlook 2016, 15.0 for Outlook 2013 and 14.0 for Outlook 2010.

 The following DWORD entries can be created: